 CEAP funding is limited.
 Utilities and USMPs are expected to process applications in the order in which they are received.
 Submitting an application for CEAP does not guarantee funding.

 CEAP Benefit Amounts

-You are eligible for this program if you meet all of the following criteria:
+You are eligible for this program if:

 1. As of the date you are applying, you have overdue amounts owing from one or more electricity bill(s) incurred since March 17, 2020, the date of the initial Provincial Declaration of Emergency.

 If you previously received funding under this program and are reapplying based on overdue amounts still owing, you may qualify for additional funding up to a total combined maximum credit of $750.

 If you are not eligible for CEAP, you may still be eligible for lower-income energy support programs.
 You may also contact us for information on entering into an Arrears Payment Agreement.
 Visit the Ontario Energy Board’s website for more information.